 Participation in this major IHL competition forms part of the LLM curriculum.

-Mina, Stephanie and Tamara were selected following a competitive process and were coached by George Dvalaze, Teaching Assistant at the Geneva Academy.
+Mina, Stephanie and Tamara were selected following a competitive process and were coached by George Dvalaze, former Teaching Assistant at the Geneva Academy.

 Olivier Chamard/Geneva Academy